lowRISC/opentitan/hw/ip/aes/doc/_index.md

   - Output Feedback (OFB) mode, and
   - Counter (CTR) mode.
 - Support for AES-192 can be removed to save area, and is enabled/disabled using a compile-time Verilog parameter
+- First-order masking of the cipher core using domain-oriented masking (DOM) to aggravate side-channel analysis (SCA), can optionally be disabled using compile-time Verilog parameters (for more details see [Security Hardening below]({{< relref "#side-channel-analysis" >}}))
-- Latency per 16 byte data block of 12/14/16 clock cycles in AES-128/192/256 mode
+- Latency per 16 byte data block of 12/14/16 clock cycles (unmasked implementation) and 56/66/72 clock cycles (DOM) in AES-128/192/256 mode
+- Countermeasures for aggravating fault injection (FI) on the control path (for more details see [Security Hardening below]({{< relref "#fault-injection" >}}))
 - Register-based data and control interface
-- On-the-fly round-key generation in parallel to the actual encryption/decryption from a single initial 128/192/256-bit key provided through the register interface (for more details see Theory of Operations below)
+- On-the-fly round-key generation in parallel to the actual encryption/decryption from a single initial 128/192/256-bit key provided through the register interface (for more details see [Theory of Operations below]({{< relref "#theory-of-operations" >}}))

-This AES unit targets medium performance (16 parallel S-Boxes, \~1 cycle per round).
+This AES unit targets medium performance (16 parallel S-Boxes, \~1 cycle per round for the unmasked implementation, \~5 cycles per round for the DOM implementation).
 High-speed, single-cycle operation for high-bandwidth data streaming is not required.

 Cipher modes other than ECB, CBC, CFB, OFB and CTR are beyond this version of the AES unit but might be supported in future versions.